jeffreyfei/random-notes/kubernetes/basics.md

   * Internal - within a cluster
   * External - endpoint available through node IP
   * Load balancer - exposes application to the internet

+### Labels

+* Key/value pairs attached to objects like pods, services, and deployments
+* For users of Kubernetes to identify attributes for objects

+### Selectors

+#### Equality-based Selectors

+* Has _equa_l or not _equal_ operators
+* Two labels or values of labels should be equal \(or not equal\)

+#### Set-based Selectors

+* **IN** - whether if the value is within a set of the defined values
+* **NOTIN** - whether a value should not be inside a set of defined values
+* **EXISTS** - whether the label exists or not

+### Namespaces

+* Allows you to have multiple virtual cluster backed by the same physical cluster
+* Allows teams to access resources with accountibility
+* Great way to divide cluster resources between users

+### Kubelet

+* The "Kubernetes node agent" that runs on each node

+* Roles of Kubelet
+  * Communicate with API servers to see if pods have been assigned to nodes
+  * Executes pod containers via a container engine
+  * Mounts and runs pod volumes and secrets
+  * Executes health checks to identify pod/node status

+* Runs the containers according to the Podspec \(a yaml file\)
+  * Ensures that he containers described by the podspecs are running and healthy

+### Kube-proxy

+* Runs on all worker nodes
+* Reflects services as defined on each node
+* Can do simple network stream of round-robin forwarding across a set of backends
+* Has three modes
+  * Userspace
+  * Iptables
+  * Ipvs